-32. Can the authority's decision be appealed to a court?
-In particular, can third parties who are not involved in the transaction appeal the decision?
+34. Can the authority's decision be appealed to a court?

 All merger control decisions, either clearing or prohibiting a merger, as well as those imposing fines on undertakings, are appealable to the Competition, Supervision and Regulation Court (CSRC), which is a specialized court with competence to hear appeals based on decisions from the PCA (and some sectoral regulators).
 The authors of the notification, as well as any interested third parties (this includes parties that have been previously involved in the proceedings before the PCA, as well as other third parties that were not previously involved), are entitled to challenge these decisions, provided that they can demonstrate a "legitimate interest".